-4.7 TMDL Development Summary
+TMDL Development Summary

-There is currently no numerical water quality standard for TP in the State of New Hampshire.
+There is currently no numerical water quality standards for TP in the State of New Hampshire.
 However, the relationship between TP and algal biomass is well documented in scientific literature.
-This TMDL was therefore developed for TP and is designed to protect Pearly Lake and its designated uses impacted by excessive chl a and cyanobacteria levels and low dissolved oxygen concentrations.
+This TMDL was therefore developed for TP and is designed to protect Captain Pond and its designated uses impacted by excessive chl a and cyanobacteria levels and low dissolved oxygen concentrations.